The powerful influence a teacher can have on the life of a student. We all have the power to make a huge difference with small effort.

 At the end of high school, I recognized this impact and wrote her a thank-you note.
 She so appreciated it, and now as a woman who does the seemingly mundane day after day, I can see why it would mean so much to her.
 We do so much and get very little feedback for it.

 Okay your turn!
-Who has influence your life?
+Who has influenced your life?
 A relative?
 Teacher?
 Leader?
 Friend?
 Please share.